 Add the chicken and stir well while cooking until the chicken doesn't look pink anymore (takes about 5 - 7 minutes).

 Add some water, depending on how much sauce you want.
 Alternatively, you can use compliant chicken stock.
 I used about 1/2 cup of water.
 At this moment you can add some salt.

 Arrange the baby broccoli on top of the chicken and cover the pan with a lid, turning the heat to low.
 The broccoli will steam.
-After few minutes mix the broccoli with the rest of the sauce and cook for few more minutes.
-I like my broccoli to be crunchy, so I take it off before is overcooked.
+After a few minutes mix the broccoli with the rest of the sauce and cook for a few more minutes.
+I like my broccoli to be al dente, so I take it off before is overcooked.

-Mix a tbsp of arrowroot with a little bit of cold water and add to the pan, mixing.
-Leave it for about 30 seconds and see how thick the sauce get.
-If you feel you want it thicker, you can add more arrowroot.
+Mix a tbsp of arrowroot with a little bit of cold water and add to the pan, stirring.
+Leave it for about 30 seconds and see how thick the sauce gets.
+If you feel you want it thicker, you can add more arrowroot dissolved in water.